 4. French Toast

 You will need a pie iron for this recipe.
 Just like regular French toast, dip your slice of bread in your egg batter and place it in a buttered pie iron.
 Toast the bread on open fire until bread has browned.
 Remember, you always have the option to stuff your French toast with jam (or your spread of preference) for enhanced flavor.
+What a sweet campfire food to add to your list.

 5. Ham and Cheese Pull Apart Loaf